 Congress authorized the money to help fleets replace engines that do not have modern clean-air technology, or to retrofit that technology.

-The balance of the money, $14.8 million, will be allocated on a state-by-state basis.
+The balance of the money, $14.8 million, will be allocated on a state-by-state basis, she added.

 This year's funding is significantly higher than last year's $7 million, and President Bush has asked for another $50 million next year, Oge said.
 Congress has authorized as much as $250 million a year for five years.